Ben-Ganon/Obsidian_Olympus_DnD/Character Creation/Races.md

 |       0        |      1       |  Instant  |   1 CT   |   -   |

-Channel the power of Pan, Guardian of nature to enhance your armor, shield and weapons with heavy wood. for this CT and the next, you gain +3 armor and +1 to all block attempts.
+Channel the power of Pan, Guardian of nature to enhance your armor, shield and weapons with heavy wood. for this CT and the next, you gain +3 armor and [[advantage]] to all block attempts.

 ------------------
 #### Harpy